Proudly Serving the Uintah Basin

 Jahn Blackburn

-Jahn Blackburn, ACMHC received a master degree in Clinical Mental Health Counseling (CMHC) from the University of Phoenix.
+Jahn Blackburn, ACMHC received a master degree in Clinical Mental Health Counseling from the University of Phoenix.
 She works with kids, teens, and adults experiencing challenges unique to the individual with general practice mental health issues.
-Jahn uses an integrated approach of evidence-based methods, generally based in Person Centered Therapy, Cognitive Behavioral Therapy (CBT), Rational Emotive Behavior Therapy (REBT), Accelerated Resolution Therapy (ART), and Psychoanalysis that can be integrated based each client’s needs and responsiveness.
+Jahn uses an integrated approach of evidence-based methods, generally based in Person Centered Therapy, Cognitive Behavioral Therapy, Rational Emotive Behavior Therapy, Accelerated Resolution Therapy, and Psychoanalysis that can be integrated based each client’s needs and responsiveness.
 No matter the modality, Jahn believes the relationship between the counselor and client motivates learning, growth and understanding for success in treatment.

 Clinical Social Worker